-(i) Module quizzes (40%): Three Midterm Exams: (50 questions/exam).
-These exams will cover material dealt with during lecture periods (lectures, movies, discussion, etc) or contained in the readings.
-They will be multiple-choice tests.
-Bring your student ID with you to the midterms.
-Be on time: No exam will be given if you are late and a completed exam has already been turned in.
+(i) Module quizzes (40%): Three Midterm Exams: These exams will cover material dealt with during lecture periods (lectures, movies, discussion, etc) or contained in the readings.
+They will be multiple-choice tests delivered via D2L.

-- (ii) Class participation (10%): During each class, students will receive on average four questions based on the material being discussed.
-The overall grade for class participation will be split between the student responding to the question and a correct response for that question. - (iii) In class symposium (25%): Towards the end of the semester, there will be an inclass symposium which will include video presentations and topical contemporary questions on the study of obesity and its impact on our society.
-The questions will be based on material being presented and information that will have been previously discussed in class.
-This will be graded through the students' use of the 'Discussion' function on Top Hat. - (iv) Final exam (20%): There will be a final exam that covers material dealt throughout the semester.
-It will be the same format as the midterms. - (v) Class attendance (5%): Attendance will be monitored throughout the semester; many classes will have overlapping themes, which are designed to help with conceptualizing the topics discussed.
+(ii) Class participation (15%): During each class, students will receive on average four questions based on the material being discussed.
+Each correct response will be credited and contribute to the grade for class participation.

+(iii) In class symposium (20%): Towards the end of the semester, there will be an inclass symposium which will include video presentations and topical contemporary questions on the study of obesity and its impact on our society.
+Discussion points will be based on material being presented and information that will have been previously discussed in class.
+Grading will be derived from attendance, engagement and contribution to the symposium.

+(iv) Final exam (20%): There will be a final exam that covers material dealt throughout the semester.
+It will be the same format as the midterms.

+(v) Class attendance (5%): Attendance will be monitored throughout the semester; many classes will have overlapping themes, which are designed to help with conceptualizing the topics discussed.
 Students who attend less than 90% (without genuine mitigating circumstances) of the classes will receive a 5% reduction in their overall grade.